Klepac-Ceraj-Lab/lab_docs/lab_SOPs/freezerstorage_SOP.md

 | Yellow | DTCR-6000-Y | Reagents |
 | Orange | DTCR-6000-O | Other extracted macromolecules (protein) |
 | White | DTCR-6000-W | Miscellaneous |

+## Storage box conventions

+If using standard 1-2 ml eppendorf tubes or cryovials, use a [cardboard cryobox](https://us.vwr.com/store/product/4614621/vwr-cryopro-fiberboard-storage-boxes-and-dividers) with an 81-cell divider.
+These boxes and dividers can be found in the cabinet under the bench to the right of the sink in L307.

+## Individual tube labeling

+Tubes should be labeled *at least* on the side with your initials (ABC), date (MM/DD), and unique sample label.
+These can written directly on the side of the tube or written or printed onto a [Tough Tag](*insert link to tough tag product*) (see below for [printing instructions](#printing-labels)).

+If desired, the tops of tubes can be labeled further with [Tough Spots](*insert link to tough spot product*).
+A label on the tube cap is meant to make it easier to quickly identify a sample without taking the entire tube out of the box.
+Use this knowledge to guide what you write on the small spot labels.

+### Printing labels

+*Insert instructions on where to find tough tag word doc template*

+## Documenting location in a freezer

+The VKC Lab owns 3 freezers: two -80˚C and one -20˚C. The -80˚C freezer next to L305 *check room number* is designated for **ECHO Samples ONLY**.
+The -80˚C freezer in L306A is designated for all other lab project storage.

+*Name individual freezers?*
+*Possible options: Balto, Yeti, Frosty*
+*National parks?: Acadia, Dinali, Yosemite, Zion, Grand Teton, Mount Rainier*

+When putting a new box in any of these freezers, note where the box is being placed by labeling the white board on the front of each freezer.

+### General organization of shelves in L306A -80˚C

+*TBD*